CovidBraceletPrj/CovidBracelet/README.md

 * Retrieve keys of infections from database
   * computes rolling proximity identifiers
   * compares to stored contacts to check for exposure
+* Note: as we do not use the flash for key storage, this only works on nrf52480 or you can just store a very small number of keys

 **Note: this is a proof of concept and not ready for production**